 Our goal is to break ground in the Spring of 2024.

 Q: Why not stay in the current building at 700 Lincoln Avenue?

-Plus, we would love to have all of our staff and facilities in one place, which would lessen the confusion over where programs are held, and make it easier for folks attending programs to also pick out materials to check out and take home.
+Plus, we would love to have all of our staff and facilities in one place.
+This would lessen the confusion over where programs are held, and make it easier for patrons attending programs to also pick out materials to check out and take home.
 Lastly, maintaining two old buildings has become not only inconvenient, but costly.